google-site-verification=wzNRuSRIxcv-gLn-Rz9hW4PRiHFI-KA6SExHqgNa1qE

 Communicative Barriers

-The following are examples of communication barriers.
+Here are some examples of communication barriers.

-In the same context, auditory impairment is a barrier to using hearing aids.
+Similarly, auditory impairment is a barrier to using hearing aids.

 Physical Barriers

-Physical impediments may include.
+- Physical impediments may exist.

 Policy Barriers